 What a title race this is shaping up to be.
-City top, United second, Liverpool third, and the Foxes and West Ham nipping at their heels.
+City top, United second, Jurgen Klopp and Liverpool in third, and the Foxes and West Ham nipping at their heels.
 It’s shaping up to play as if Martin Scorsese himself scripted it.

 Here, we’ll focus on the champions and what another Premier League crown would mean in their current state.
 Currently third, and very much still in the running.